Russia-Ukraine war: Putin finds himself alone as criticism mounts

 Russian President Vladimir Putin might find himself increasingly secluded from his colleagues, allies and his citizens.
 This is over and above the pressure that is mounting from the global platform.
-Putin’s isolation appears to be stark, when compared to Ukrainian President Volodymyr Zelensky, who has been cheered on as the hero.
+Putin’s isolation appears to be stark, when compared to Ukrainian President Volodymyr Zelenskyy, who has been cheered on as the hero.

 The seeds of this war are age-old, but the latest fruits started appearing when Putin, from the confines of his residence during the COVID-19 isolation, wrote a 7,000-word essay on Ukraine.
 In the essay, Putin painstakingly jotted down the long history between Russia, Ukraine and Belarus.